tue-mps/polarsegfusionnet/README.md

   <img src="images/intro_image_.png" width = 50% height = 50% div align=center>
 </p>

-The fusion is performed using the labels in top-down polar domain, and our network focuses on segmenting the free drivable space, hence the name PolarSegFusionNet.
+The proposed method, named PolarSegFusionNet, is trained by using the image labels in the birds-eye-view polar domain.
 This repository implements several design choices for deep learning based sensor fusion architectures of 4D radar and camera data, where the fusion is performed at different network depths from which an optimal architecture is derived.
 Early fusion using PolarSegFusionNet is shown in the above figure: (a) camera image, (b) ground truth in BEV, (c) 4D Radar-Camera early fusion with final prediction.
 The models are trained and tested on the [RADIal dataset](https://github.com/valeoai/RADIal/tree/main).
 The dataset can be downloaded
 [here](https://github.com/valeoai/RADIal/tree/main#labels:~:text=Download%20instructions).

 The architectures with results can be briefly seen in the following video: